OliverLysa/observatory-data-prep/README.md

         4. Warranty returns
         5. Legal exports of WEEE
 2. Fly-tipping data (white goods) (Defra) and Illegal dumping (EA)
-3.
-4. Material recycled - Mass of waste produced that is recycled and re-enters the economic system.
+3. Material recycled - Mass of waste produced that is recycled and re-enters the economic system.
-5. Material remanufactured - Mass of waste produced that is remanufactured and re-enters the economy system.
+4. Material remanufactured - Mass of waste produced that is remanufactured and re-enters the economy system.
-6. Material reused -
+5. Material reused -
-7. Material repaired - Fixing something that is broken or unusable so it can be used for its original purpose.
+6. Material repaired - Fixing something that is broken or unusable so it can be used for its original purpose.
-8. Data reformatted and restructured to calculate derived aggregates using end-of use mix % multiplied by an ordinal score, combined within a simple linear combination to produce CE-score metric
+7. Data reformatted and restructured to calculate derived aggregates using end-of use mix % multiplied by an ordinal score, combined within a simple linear combination to produce CE-score metric
-9. Compares recycling flows in relation to waste arisings of the same material/source.
+8. Compares recycling flows in relation to waste arisings of the same material/source.

 ##### Outputs

 #### 007_GVA.R

-"Intensity indicators compare trends in economic activity such as value-added, income or consumption with trends in specific environmental flows such as emissions, energy and water use, and flows of waste.
-These indicators are expressed as either intensity or productivity ratios, where intensity indicators are calculated as the ratio of the environmental flow to the measure of economic activity, and productivity indicators are the inverse of this ratio."
-(SEEA-Environment Extensions, 2012, pg.
-13).

 ##### Input